anubav/lproof/README.md

 ## Formatting Options

-### Line Number Labeling [TODO]
+### Line Numbers

-All line numbers are read as strings to be rendered in math-mode.
-Thus, any arbitrary math expression can be used in place of a line number, e.g.:
+Line numbers are represented by strings rendered in math-mode.
+So, any arbitrary math expression can be used to denote a line number, e.g.:

 ```
 ::: {.lproof} :::